TNPSC GROUP 1 EXAM

 Candidates may answer the questions in this unit EITHER in Tamil OR in English.

-5) Social and cultural life of contemporary Tamils: Caste, Religion, Women, Politics, Education, Economy, Trade and relationship with other countries.
+5) Socio and Cultural life of the modern Tamilian: Caste, Religion, Women, Polity, Education, Economics, Commerce and Relationship with other countries – Tamil Diaspora.

 Paper-IV : General Studies (Degree Standard) (Descriptive Type)

-UNIT- I : Geography of India with special reference to Tamil Nadu
+UNIT- I : General Geography and Geography of India with special reference to Tamil Nadu

 UNIT- II : Environment, Bio Diversity and Disaster Management